Thirteen Factories: Layout

 The area was bound on the north by Thirteen Factory Street, on the west by Pwanting Street, and on the east by a small creek.
 Old China Street, New China Street, and Hog Lane divided the groups of factories from one another and were lined by retail stores selling a wide variety of Chinese goods.
 Peter Parker's hospital was located at 3 Hog Lane.

-The area of the factories was approximately 300 m from east to west and a roughly equivalent distance from Thirteen Factory Stree south to the Pearl River for a total area of about 9 ha.
+The area of the factories was approximately 300 m from east to west and a roughly equivalent distance from Thirteen Factory Street south to the Pearl River for a total area of about 9 ha.

 The exact number of factories varied, but by the early 19th century it became stable at 17 or 18 including, from east to west: